jrop/calzone/README.md

 ## Project settings:

-You may also override many of `construction-zone`'s settings by creating a `.builders.json` file:
+You may also override many of `calzone`'s settings by creating a `.builders.json` file:

 ```
 {